jlangley3/ruby-project-guidelines/README.md

 User stories
 1. As a user, I want to be able to log in and view my searches (wishlist)
 <!-- 2.
 As a user, I want to retreive the entire series of my favorite comic superhero. -->
-3. As a user, I want to view a few different comics for characters within a series.
+3.
 <!-- 4.
 As a user, I'd like to view random suggestions for comics to read. -->
 5. As a user, I'd like to view how many times characters interact within a series' storyline. ** (wishlist)
-6. CLI - Jesse
+6. Character class - get author method working
-7. Character class - get author method working
+8. Saima = list_of_comics, list of authors
-8.
+9.